 Trauma affects the body in complex ways.
-For women and girls that have been raped, tortured and sexually abused, it is simply unsafe for them to feel the sensations within their bodies.
+For women and children who have been raped, tortured and sexually abused, it is simply unsafe for them to feel the sensations within their bodies.
 It is unsafe for them to truly be in their bodies.

-When the body cannot be inhabited, women and girls find it extremely difficult to heal the wounds of sexual abuse.
+When the body cannot be inhabited, women and children find it extremely difficult to heal the wounds of sexual abuse.

-In healing trauma, it is vital to address the sensations within the body and to help women and girls to reconnect with their bodies in a safe and gentle way.
+In healing trauma, it is vital to address the sensations within the body and to help women and children to reconnect with their bodies in a safe and gentle way.

 “Yoga has helped me to increase my self-care.
 Before practicing yoga, I was not connected to my body, and the idea of caring for myself.
 After participating in Art to Healing yoga programs, I have realised that I am also worthy of care and love from myself.”